USING IRONBARCODE

 End Module

-The above code simplifies the process of generating a barcode image.
-It shows how to use the IronBarcode library to create a barcode and save it as an image.
-It’s like turning a piece of data into a scannable picture!
-The explanation is as:
+This code simplifies the process of generating a barcode image using the IronBarcode library.
+It shows how to create a barcode and save it as an image, essentially turning data into a scannable picture.

-1. The first line, Imports IronBarCode, tells our program to use the features provided by the IronBarcode library.
-This library helps us create and manipulate barcodes.
+• Import IronBarCode: This line allows our program to use the features provided by the IronBarcode library.

-2. The next part of the code creates a barcode.
-Specifically, it generates a barcode for the value "123456BCX65432" using the Code 128 encoding.
-Think of a barcode as a unique pattern of lines and spaces that represents information (like a product ID or a serial number).
+• Create Barcode: Generates a barcode for the value "123456BCX65432" using Code 128 encoding.
+A barcode is a unique pattern of lines and spaces that represents specific information.

-3. After creating the barcode, we save it as an image file named "myBarcode.jpeg".
-This image file will contain the visual representation of the barcode, which can be printed or displayed on screens.
+• Save Image: Saves the barcode as an image file named "myBarcode.jpeg".
+This file contains the visual representation of the barcode, which can be printed or displayed.

 Output